stibits-inc/bitcoin/src/stib/ReadMe.md

  for now :
     - hd addresses generation from an extended public key
+    - get utxos from an extended public key
-    - get utxos from an extended public key this list is open and it can grow.
+    - get transactions from an extended public key this list is open and it can grow.